myzero1/yii2-restbyconf/README.md

 ```
 * the `v2` will display to Selectable modules menu as `v2 api`
 * you can click the `v2 api` button to config the `v2`
+* you can add `response_code` param to return characteristic return

 ### The other menu of restbyconfig
 * you can click the `Swagger` button to use it.